NapsterInBlue/MoviesMetricsMusings/content/articles/2020-09-09 weak as far as weeks go pt2.md

 Around the state, First Alignments were resolving and splashes of color began appearing on the sterile, white map of Iowa we'd been staring at.
 Our SlackBot was working, and so was the data feed we were listening for.
 Under header reading "Precincts Reporting" (in 48-point font) was a number that slowly incremented with liberal application of the F5 key.
 And hot damn, so was "Precincts Viable."
 But as the first number outpaced the second, we kept reiterating that only a fraction of the precincts had people using our app-- it was still too early to get ourselves worked up either way.

 And so we spent the next hour and some change, constantly refreshing the dashboard and poring over every little change we saw.
 I was bowled over by the sensory memory of playing "Spot the Difference" in the Highlights Magazines I'd grown up reading.
-On the TV to right, some talking head was walking around a gymnasium, explaining what the caucus was to *the viewers at home*.
+On the TV to the right, some talking head was walking around a gymnasium, explaining what the caucus was to *the viewers at home*.
 A round of applause would break out every time the camera would pan and catch our supporters in the background.

 As the pace of incoming data slowed, I switched my laptop's projection settings from Duplicate to Extend, to free up my screen for some nervous Twitter scrolling.
 It didn't take long at all to see how our night was playing out as Precinct Captains fired off their updates to the world.
 Moreover, it was a shot of pure adrenaline to open up my feed and see that *the data capture was working*!